 Child Safe Commitment

-Children have the right to feel safe and be safe.
 EACH has a commitment to creating a child safe culture and maintaining a child safe and child friendly environment.
-The following statement acknowledges EACH’s commitment to child safety.
+The following statement acknowledges EACH’s commitment to child safety:

 All children who come to EACH have a right to feel and be safe.
-EACH is committed to the safety and well-being of all children whether they are direct service recipients or indirectly linked to our services such as children of clients or carers.
-The welfare of children and young people will always be our first priority.
-We aim to create a child safe and child friendly environment where all children are valued and heard, are safe and protected.
+EACH is committed to the safety and well-being of all children whether they are direct service recipients or indirectly linked to our services such as children of customers.
+The welfare of children and young people is our first priority.
+We create a child safe and child friendly environment where all children are valued and heard, are safe and protected.

 NQS2 - Children’s Health and Safety